 The afternoon session was held in the White House Conference Center on Jackson Place.
 Guests got to choose between three breakout sessions led by State Department officials; Genocide Prevention and Civilian Protection with Victoria Holt, Deputy Assistant Secretary of State for the Bureau of International Organizations, Nuclear Nonproliferation and Iranian Nuclear Program with Eliot Kang, Deputy Assistant Secretary for Nuclear Affairs, and Climate Change with Trigg Talley, Deputy Director of the Office of Global Change.
 One guest said that he "enjoyed the briefing series," and was, "moved to take action!"

 Saturday morning was the time for us to delve a little bit deeper into the nitty-gritty organizational details.
-Despite most of the streets in D.C. being closed for a marathon, our dedicated crowd made it to the Ronald Reagan Building to discuss Citizens for Global Solutions’ Political Action Committee, Grassroots Leadership Council, and how the organization can move forward this year to become even better than ever!
+Despite most of the streets in D.C. being closed for a marathon, our dedicated crowd made it to the Ronald Reagan Building to discuss Global Solutions Action Network Political Action Committee, Grassroots Leadership Council, and how the organization can move forward this year to become even better than ever!

 It was a great three days of global empowerment and activism!
 Thanks to all of our members who helped to make it such a success.

 The Global Citizen